50054-cdpa/notes/code_generation.md

 |c3    |   |   |   |   |   |   |   |   | * |   |   |   |r0 |

 At the peak of the live variables, i.e. instruction `5`, we realize that `x1` is live but not urgently needed until `4` which is 5-hop away from the current location.
 Hence we spill it from register `r1` to the temporary variable to free up `r1`.
+Registers are allocated by the next available in round-robin manner.

 ```js
 // PA4_REG1